flyte99/placement-prepared/README.md

-# eLearning System to Prepare Computer Science Students for Industry (Preparing for Placement)
+# eLearning System to Prepare Computer Science Students for Industry (Placement Prepared)
 ### 26011920

 ## Adding a new page